anandjoshi91/anandjoshi91.github.io/_posts/2016/2016-10-22-URL-Shortening.md

 also understand that essentially these tools are just mapping one set to another, but where one set is very large, probably infinite where as the other is a smaller and finite set.
 Does this sound a bit familiar to the computer science guys ?
 Yes this is ``` Hashing ``` !
 It has wide usage from designing a HashMap, Lookup tables to creating a md5 hash for cryptographic purpose.

 ![hashing](/img/hashing.PNG)

+## But why hash when you can use random short strings ?

+Yes.
+This is a valid approach.
+The original long url would be mapped to a short sequence of random strings.
+One reason where hashing would have advantage over random strings is, if for some reason my database crashes and I do not have a backup then I would not be able to recover the short url even if I managed to pull the old long url (say from some other user account data, app logs etc).
+Hashing will guarantee me that it will reproduce the same old short url for the original url.
+Just a design perspective we might consider while building this app.

 ## A demo project